Economic Council of Canada: Governance, staff and budget

 Council Board members were appointed to represent their province and their sector of society – business, labour, agriculture and consumers.
-The first members were appointed in December, 1963 and the first meeting of the Council, along with the Chairs and Vice-chairs, was conducted in January 1964.
-They were expected to participate in a consensus process to set priorities for the Council’s research and analysis and were collectively responsible for the conclusions and recommendations contained in its major reports and statements.
+The first members were appointed in December, 1963 and the first meeting of the council, along with the Chairs and Vice-chairs, was conducted in January 1964.
+They were expected to participate in a consensus process to set priorities for the council's research and analysis and were collectively responsible for the conclusions and recommendations contained in its major reports and statements.
 Members were also able to write a dissent to be included in the final report.

-For the fiscal year 1965-66, the number of Council staff was reported as being “about 100 including some 40 professionals drawn from federal and provincial department and agencies, business firms, labour organizations, universities and internal institutions” For that year, expenditures were about $1,254,000 (all current dollars), compared to about $947,000 in 1964-65, its first full year of operation.
+For the fiscal year 1965–66, the number of council staff was reported as being "about 100 including some 40 professionals drawn from federal and provincial department and agencies, business firms, labour organizations, universities and internal institutions" For that year, expenditures were about $1,254,000 (all current dollars), compared to about $947,000 in 1964–65, its first full year of operation.
 By 1973, staff numbered 128, comprising 72 researchers and other professional staff and 56 support staff, with another 71 persons being engaged in 62 external contracts.
-Expenditures were just over $3 million in 1972-73.
+Expenditures were just over $3 million in 1972–73.
 In 1983, there were 60 economists.

-Council Roles and Origins
+Roles and origins

-The Council served three main roles, as follows:
+The council served three main roles, as follows: